jowagner/mtb-tri-training/README.md

 pip install h5py
 ```

-TODO: Do we need to run `python setup.py install`?
+It is not necessary to run `python setup.py install`:
-I don't think I did but James's readme says so.
 The command `python -m elmoformanylangs test`
-in `get-elmo-vectors.sh` may simple
+in `get-elmo-vectors.sh` work because we `cd`
-work because we `cd`'ed into the efml folder.
+into the efml folder.

 After extracting the elmoformanylangs model files, the
 `config_path` variable in the `config.json` files has